-Yogurt in mac and cheese?!
-53 surprising ways to use it at home
+53 ways to use up that tub of yogurt in the fridge

 Mix 1 cup muesli with 1 cup of yogurt.
 Refrigerate overnight in a jar.
 Serve with honey, nut butter and fresh fruit.

-Yogurt is the secret to TODAY Food Stylist Alli Simpson's perfectly moist banana bread.
+Yogurt is the secret to food stylist's Alli Simpson's perfectly moist banana bread.
 It's the best banana bread the TODAY Food team has ever tasted!
 Yogurt also makes this poppy seed and orange breakfast cake lovely and moist.

 27. Coat French toast